 monthly updating of the general ledger; and

-review of the bank reconciliation by aperson other than the person who performs the reconciliation and is not authorized to sign checks.
+review of the bank reconciliation by an individual who does not prepare the reconciliation and is not authorized to sign checks.

 Interpretation: Subsidiary records include, but are not limited to: accounts receivable, accounts payable, and fixed assets.

+Interpretation: Organizations with smaller numbers of finance staff may utilize their finance committee or treasurer to conduct the bank reconciliation review.